I’ve always loved kale. And pesto. But growing up, I used to hate pistachios. Could not stand them. Remember how they were all dyed red?

 Well, now 96% of all pistachios purchased in the U.S. are grown right here in California and the red version is pretty much a thing of the past.
 As a result, I have a new found admiration for the pistachio.
 Dying it red was such a disservice.
 It’s really a beautiful nut, right?
 All that green and purple is just gorgeous.
 Oh, and it is really really tasty.

-1. Remove the pistachio’s tough outer shell.
+1. Remove 1/2 cup of raw, unsalted pistachio’s tough outer shell.
 It’s okay if you want to sneak a few to eat while doing this.
 I did!
 They are so tasty.

 2. The great thing about this recipe is you don’t have to cook the kale.
 Kale is amazing raw but to use it in a salad, for example, it requires some love.
 It’s best when you massage the heck out of it first.
 Well, since we are going to mince it for this recipe, none of that work is needed.
-All you have to do is remove the center rib from the leaves and chop them up.
+All you have to do is remove the center rib from 3 large leaves of kale and chop them up.

-4. Add the garlic, pistachios and some of the olive oil to your food processor run it for about a minute.
+4. Add the garlic, pistachios and some of the 1/4 cup of olive oil to your food processor run it for about a minute.
 I prefer a little crunch to my pesto so I do not finely chop them.
-Add in the chopped kale, salt and more olive oil and repeat until the kale is minced.
+Add in the chopped kale, 1 teaspoon of salt and more olive oil and repeat until the kale is minced.

 Hi, I’m Jerry James Stone and welcome to my food blog.